-- (a) Unless otherwise required by these Local Rules, the Bankruptcy Rules, the Bankruptcy

-Code, or order of this Court, requests to file under seal shall consist of two parts: (i) a

-- (3) the duration of the seal; - (4) the time when the movant will either unseal the documents or retrieve the documents at the conclusion of the matter; - (5) a redacted copy of the documents sought to be sealed with only those redactions necessary to preserve confidentiality, made in good faith; and - (6) a proposed order that contains language indicating the order is without prejudice to the rights of any party in interest, or the United States Trustee, to seek to unseal the documents, or any part thereof. - (c) Upon filing the motion to seal, the moving party must hand deliver a copy of the motion to seal and the unredacted documents sought to be sealed to the Clerk's Office.
+- (a) Unless otherwise required by these Local Rules, the Bankruptcy Rules, the Bankruptcy Code, or order of this Court, requests to file under seal must consist of two parts: (i) a motion to seal and (ii) the documents to be sealed. - (b) The motion to seal must include: - (1) the grounds for sealing; - (2) the identity of any parties other than the moving party who will have access to the documents to be sealed; - (3) the duration of the seal; - (4) the time when the movant will either unseal the documents or retrieve the documents at the conclusion of the matter; - (5) a redacted copy of the documents sought to be sealed with only those redactions necessary to preserve confidentiality, made in good faith; and - (6) a proposed order that contains language indicating the order is without prejudice to the rights of any party in interest, or the United States Trustee, to seek to unseal the documents, or any part thereof. - (c) Upon filing the motion to seal, the moving party must hand deliver a copy of the motion to seal and the unredacted documents sought to be sealed to the Clerk's Office.
 The documents must be conspicuously marked "FILED UNDER PENDING MOTION TO SEAL."